 Answer: Harpoon

-- The Alchemist, Lawson's Finest Liquids, and Hill Farmstead are all popular breweries known for limited-size batches of their highly reviewed beers.
+15. The Alchemist, Lawson's Finest Liquids, and Hill Farmstead are all popular breweries known for limited-size batches of their highly-reviewed beers.
 All of these breweries are found in what small state?

 Answer: Vermont

-- Often known for its cheddar cheese products and often associated with the state of Vermont, what American dairy producer is technically an agriculture marketing cooperative owned by local dairy farmers throughout New England?
+17. Often known for its cheddar cheese products and associated with the state of Vermont, what American dairy producer is technically an agriculture marketing cooperative owned by local dairy farmers throughout New England?

 Answer: Cabot

-- What man is the only U.S. president to have the oath of office administered by his own father?
-As VP, he was visiting his Vermont family homestead when he heard word that the sitting president had died, making the unusual inauguration a necessity.
+18. What man is the only U.S. president to have the oath of office administered by his own father?
+As vice president, he was visiting his Vermont family homestead when he heard word that the sitting president had died, making the unusual inauguration a necessity.

 Answer: Calvin Coolidge